Crime, Violence and Punishment Working Group

 Since the fall of 2017, the Education and Social Policy Workshop has convened nearly every week and includes graduate students, postdoctoral fellows, faculty and research associates working on research topics related to education policy and social policy, broadly defined.
 Participation in this interdisciplinary working group has grown to approximately 12-20 regular attendees, including graduate students in public administration, economics, social science and sociology, faculty members in the public administration and international affairs, economics and sociology departments, and Center for Policy Research postdoctoral fellows and research associates.
 Participants are encouraged to share their research and receive feedback via research seminar-style presentations, practice job-talks, practice for conferences and less formal presentations of works-in-progress.
 For more information, please contact Michah Rothbart or Emily Wiemers.

-The Labor Economics Group is comprised of faculty members, postdoctoral scholars, and graduate students who share a common interest in exploring and studying research in labor economics.
-The group convenes on a weekly basis, creating a platform for intellectual exchange and collaboration.
-The overarching objective of these weekly meetings is to offer constructive feedback and support to individuals in varying stages of their respective projects within the realm of labor economics.
-This includes providing insights and suggestions to individuals who are in the early stages of developing preliminary ideas, as well as offering guidance and critiques to those who have progressed to the stage of refining and polishing their working papers.
-Organization and coordination of the Labor Economics Group is overseen by Maria Zhu.
+The Labor and Public Economics Working Group brings together faculty members, postdoctoral scholars, and graduate students who share a common interest in exploring and studying research in labor and public economics.
+All who are interested are invited to participate.
+The overarching objective of these weekly meetings is to offer constructive feedback and support to individuals in diverse stages of their respective projects within the realm of labor economics.
+This includes providing insights and suggestions to individuals who are in the early stages of developing preliminary ideas, as well as offering guidance and critique to those who have progressed to the stage of refining and polishing their working papers.
+Meetings will be held from 11:00am-12:00pm on Mondays in the CPR conference room.
+For more information, please contact Maria Zhu.

 Policy, Place, and Population Health (P3H) Lab